richdanis/ML4H/Project 2/Report.md

 That is for each word we divide the number of all documents in the dataset by the total number of documents containing the word.
 As this inverse score might become very big we apply the logarithm.
 For a given word $w$ and dataset $D$ the IDF score is given by

 $$\begin{aligned} IDF(w, D) = log\left(\frac{|D|}{|d \in D : w \in d| + 1}\right),\end{aligned}$$

 where $|D|$ is the total number of documents and $|d \in D : w \in d|$ is the number of documents containing $w$.
 In contrast to the $TF$, the $IDF$ measures the importance across documents in the whole dataset.

 The final score is then given by combining $TF$ and $IDF$,

 $$TF\text{-}IDF(w, d, D) = TF(w, d) \cdot IDF(w, D).$$

 Again we use the sklearn library to calculate the scores.
-In order to get a tractable feature matrix, we again restrict the method to the 1000 words with the highest $TF$ across the whole document. <br>
+In order to get a tractable feature matrix, we again restrict the method to the 1000 words with the highest $TF$ across the whole document.

 **[Code snippet]**
 ```
 from sklearn.feature_extraction.text import TfidfVectorizer